Transparent dark purple Travel Guide by Insurte logo

 • Receiving an admissions letter.
 Once you receive an acceptance letter, you can begin the formal visa process.

 • Applying for your study visa.
 Italy has a visa designed specifically for foreign students.
-To study abroad in Italy for a year, this visa is mandatory and comes with a list of requirements (such as the financial element mentioned above).
+To study abroad in Italy for a year, this visa is mandatory and comes with a list of requirements (such as the financial one mentioned above).

 • Preparing for your move.
 Once your visa is approved, the next step is preparing to move abroad!
 Exciting!

-Studying abroad through a university program
+Studying in Italy through a university program

 One of the most common ways to study abroad is by choosing a program available through your university's study abroad department.

 Many universities have departments dedicated to study abroad programs and initiatives.
 If you're just starting the process, it may be worth it to schedule a short meeting with an advisor in the department.
 They will be able to walk you through the available options, what they mean for your academic progress, and what the overall investment is.
-They'll tell you whether or not an opportunity exists in your dream city - Milan, anyone? 💅🏻
+They'll tell you whether or not an opportunity exists in your dream city - Milan, anyone?

-Dreaming of Italian adventures? 🍝
+Dreaming of Italian adventures? ?

 Get bestselling travel insurance 100% online.